vintasoftware/celery-tasks-checklist/checklist.md

 --- Leave only presentation logic into template tags, break the rest of logic into helpers

 -- Provide default views
---- Don't break the configurability of class-based views, allow existing Django views attrs and methods to be overriden
+--- Don't break the configurability of class-based views, allow existing Django views attrs and methods to be overridden
 --- Break views common logic into mixins

 -- Avoid built-in models if possible
---- If you need to have them, provide an abstract model and allow your app to work with the a concrete custom variety
+--- If you need to have them, provide an abstract model and allow your app to work with a concrete custom variety
 * Examples of libs:
 https://django-taggit.readthedocs.io/en/latest/custom_tagging.html#custom-tag
 http://docs.django-blog-zinnia.com/en/develop/how-to/extending_entry_model.html